 Although, training minimizes loss by adjusting model parameters $\theta$, training doesn't ensure the best solutions because hyperparameters, which significantly influence the model, must be set separately and cannot be adjusted during training.

-Hyperparameters, including the number of layers, the number of hidden units per layer, and the learning rate, differ from trainable parameters in that they cannot be adjusted during training because they are not differentiable.
-There are a few methods to optimize these hyperparameters such as grid search or Bayes approximation.
+Hyperparameters: such as the number of layers, the number of hidden units per layer, the learning rate, and the number of training iterations, differ fundamentally from trainable parameters in that they are not subject to optimization during training, as they are not differentiable.
+Instead, hyperparameter tuning must be performed through external optimization techniques, such as grid search or Bayesian optimization, to identify configurations that enhance model performance.

 Note: Hyperparameters influence not only the loss but also overall task-specific performance (usually known as metrics).